alphagov/govuk-developer-docs/source/manual/pact-broker.html.md

 1. Re-run the build for the provider PR now the consumer is merged.
   - The build should pass so you can now merge the PR.

+## Special cases and tech debt

+Publishing API and Content Store have a direct pact, with [Publishing API acting as the consumer](https://github.com/alphagov/publishing-api/tree/dd8dd9232d3cbf33b8945fdd898ebe80d7dcfcf6/spec/pacts/content_store) and [Content Store acting as the provider](https://github.com/alphagov/content-store/blob/de729dfe12e6e9da4a27a52259f59b9051e4da27/spec/service_consumers/pact_helper.rb#L32).
+This can be confusing as [Publishing API is also a provider for GDS API Adapters](https://github.com/alphagov/publishing-api/blob/dd8dd9232d3cbf33b8945fdd898ebe80d7dcfcf6/spec/service_consumers/pact_helper.rb#L20).
+It's unclear if the direct pact was intentional.
+In future we should consider changing Publishing API to use GDS API Adapters to talk to Content Store and have an indirect pact like we do for all other apps.